Multimedia artwork by Belinda Subraman

 Let loose like we dare not at home, before Fate sends us back to a war whose logic we've lost.

 Single women came from all over Japan to earn good money, have fun, get wooed by foreign devils.
 They wanted in on the hippy boom.
-I'd enter a bar, and a lithe hostess wearing granny glasses would inform that she had the latest Doors album so let's listen after midnight.
+I'd enter a bar, and a lithe hostess wearing granny glasses would inform she had the latest Doors album so let's listen after midnight.

 Unlike Michiko (known to failed conquerors as Bitchiko).

 The first time I returned from Nam via a five-day R&R—a long-long journey specifically to see her—we had midnight suppers as usual but no more than a single goodnight kiss amid light snow.
-On my second R&R, (a month before I returned to USA for discharge after 33 months abroad), she let me stay at her house—on condition that I sleep fully clothed above covers as she slept below.
+On my second R&R, (a month before I returned to USA for discharge after 33 months abroad), she let me stay at her house—on condition I sleep fully clothed above covers as she slept below.

 I'd met my match.